 Poor financial performance continued in 2019 with negative results worsening when compared to previous years, when Prilla was profitable.
 The decrease in profits was due to one of Prilla's largest customers, Glodina being out of business, with business to recommence during the 2020 financial year.
-Prilla has however been able to secure additional customers to counter the loss of revenue, with a financial turnaround expected in between 2020-2021.
+Prilla has however been able to secure additional customers to counter the loss of revenue.